Emerging Municipal Leaders – VIRTUAL

 This self-paced online course offers flexibility, allowing you to progress through each module at your own pace.
 With 24/7 access, you can tailor your learning schedule to suit your preferences and location.

 This course will take between 30-35 hours to complete.
-The course content will be available to you from May 8th to August 31st, 2024, providing ample time for comprehensive learning and review.
+The course content will be available to you from January 6 to April 30, 2025, providing ample time for comprehensive learning and review.

 Online Course Structure